Touring Nutrition Education Program Seeks Teachers Who Rock

 What benefits does Jump with Jill offer?

-Jump with Jill pays monthly through direct deposit so your paycheck is available within 2-3 days of deposit.
+Jump with Jill pays monthly through direct deposit so your paycheck is available either day of or within 2-3 days of deposit depending on your bank.
 You will be a W2 employee with all tax deductions made with each paycheck.

-Jump with Jill offers a $20/day food stipend for days you are staying in a hotel.
+Jump with Jill offers a $20/day food stipend for days you are staying in a hotel; if you are out over a weekend, we add a $20/day Weekend Exploration Bonus Incentive (WEBI).

-Jump with Jill mandates a monthly RPI (Relationship Plus Initiative) of $50 value with your co-star.
+Jump with Jill mandates a monthly RPI (Relationship Plus Initiative) of $75 value with your co-stars.
 That is, you must go have fun together on the company dollar to promote camaraderie on your team.

 As part of our community giving, each cast member has the opportunity to donate a Jump with Jill show to a school of significant personal important (such as your childhood elementary school or the school where a parent works) as long as we can make the logistics work with our paid schedule.